Expert View on

 We determined that every dictionary consists of a number of more or less unique entries, that repeat themselves in structure across the dictionary.
 This pattern allowed us to compile a “compressed version” of every dictionary that would consist of the set of “chunks” that represent all unique entries.
 In general, the dictionary with 40,000 entries can be shrunk into the version with 200-400 chunks.

 This “small” dictionary eventually would be used as a pilot version to verify all conversion operations on the dictionary.
 We assume that if the pilot version is correct, the complete set of entries in the dictionary is correct.
-This is how we shrink verification efforts in about 100-200x.
+This is how we shrink verification efforts by 100-200 times.

 Initial data quality

 The problem appears when we get a messy dictionary from the very start.
 When I say messy, I mean that it can be either poorly structured or formatted, or the entries are given in a non-unified manner.

 It should be noted that all the dictionaries, in general, are greatly formalized and have more or less similar structures in one class.

 Take different dictionaries, for example, Hungarian, Romanian and Chinese.
 All of them have similar structures with a number of headwords and recognizable layouts.
 This is what makes them familiar to everyone.

 But when the structure and the format of the dictionary are broken, we get a greater amount of unique entries and a bigger “compressed version.”
 Eventually, it complicates verification and slows down the process of conversion.

 Unfortunately, the optimization of work on messy initial data doesn’t seem visible now, since the problems that arise with the input are diverse and rarely repeat themselves.
 Either it’s the layout, input format, or the faults and lapses in the original dictionary, the issues are always unique.

 However, we do apply wits and tricks to solve each of the problems individually.